More than half of the world's countries are contaminated by explosive remnants of war, including landmines and cluster munitions.

 Crises in Yemen and beyond

-In seven years of war, Yemen has experienced every manner of explosive weapons—aerial bombs and missiles, artillery, mortars, and improvised explosive devices (IEDs), and much more.
+Since 2014, Yemen has experienced every manner of explosive weapons—aerial bombs and missiles, artillery, mortars, and improvised explosive devices (IEDs), and much more.
 The explosions destroy bridges, ports, roads, hospitals, water systems, and generate long lasting civilian harm.
 A June 2020 Humanity & Inclusion report highlights six case studies, showing the extent and impact of such bombings.
 Download the report, "Death Sentence to Civilians: The Long-Term Impact of Explosive Weapons in Populated Areas in Yemen."

 Humanity & Inclusion released a similar report in October 2021, detailing the impact of explosive weapons contamination in Iraq.
 Download the report, "No safe recovery: The impact of explosive ordnance contamination on affected populations in Iraq."